The Masked Singer (Bulgarian TV series) season 1

 The first season of the Bulgarian television series The Masked Singer premiered on Nova on 14 September 2019 and concluded on 7 December 2019.

 Hosts and panelists

-The show was hosted by Dimitar Rachkov and Vasil Vasilev - Zueka who have hosted the bulgarian versions of "Your Face Sounds Familiar" and the comedy show "Striscia la Notizia" together.
-The panel consisted TV host Niki Kunchev, talk show host Gala, actor and comedian Gerasim Georgiev - Gero and singer Maria Ilieva.
+The show was hosted by Dimitar Rachkov and Vasil Vasilev - Zueka who have hosted the bulgarian versions of "Kato dve kapki voda" and the comedy show "Gospodari Na Efira" together.
+The panel consisted of TV host Niki Kunchev, talk show host Gala, actor and comedian Gerasim Georgiev - Gero and singer Maria Ilieva.

 Guest panelists include Julian Vergov in episode 7, Argirovi Brothers in episode 11 (when Maria Ilieva was absent) and Lubo Kirov for the New Year concert.